copper300/openwrt-lxd/README.md

 #### Update: 19.07 release no longer requires `init.sh`

 Although OpenWrt 19.07 has not been released (as of Sept 2019), it is possible to run a 19.07 snapshot image in LXD.
-OpenWrt makes **armvirt** snapshots available.
-Download the [armvirt32 snapshot](https://downloads.openwrt.org/snapshots/targets/armvirt/32/), and create an LXD image following the steps below.
+OpenWrt makes **armvirt** rootfs snapshots available.
+Download the [armvirt32 rootfs snapshot](https://downloads.openwrt.org/snapshots/targets/armvirt/32/), and create an LXD image following the steps below.

 19.07 fixes the procd bug which prevented OpenWrt from fully booting.
-Therefore, `init.sh` script is no longer required to run OpenWrt in LXD containers.
+Therefore, `init.sh` script is no longer required to run OpenWrt 19.07 in LXD containers.

-The snapshot does not include the web-based LuCI management tool.
+The rootfs snapshot does not include the web-based LuCI management tool.
 To install LuCI with `opkg`:

 ```
 opkg update